thanks-io/thanks.io-embed/README.md

 ## API Mode

-Before testing your integreation make sure you put your account into `API Mode` so no actual cards are sent.
+Before testing your integreation make sure you put your account into `API Mode` so no actual mail is sent.
 This setting can be turned on at [https://dashboard.thanks.io/profile/billing](https://dashboard.thanks.io/profile/billing)

 ## Installation